 Are Leasehold Properties Affected by Lease Decay?

-Back to the above example of a leasehold and freehold condominium being situated in the same neighbourhood.
+Back to the above example of a leasehold vs freehold Singapore condominium being situated in the same neighbourhood.
 If the condominium has more than 78 years left on the lease, its value is usually still equivalent to a freehold condo.
 Only when the lease hits the 78-year mark does its value start to decline.

 The difference becomes more significant when the lease hits its 40-year mark.
 Within 40 years left on the lease, banks will restrict financing the sale of the unit; within 30 years left, potential buyers won’t even be able to withdraw their CPF to fund their purchase.